 About the Music Critics Association of North America:

 The Music Critics Association of North America, incorporated in 1957, is the only North American organization devoted solely to professional classical music critics.
 Current members include critics at the New York Times, Baltimore Sun, Chicago Tribune, Financial Times, Los Angeles Times, Montreal Gazette, New Yorker, San Francisco Chronicle, Toronto Star and Washington Post; regular contributors to the Wall Street Journal, Gramophone, Musicalamerica.com, Opera News and Opera (UK); as well as program annotators, broadcasters and radio producers.

 - Web Journal offering online outlets for members – News, reviews, issues in the arts, upcoming events, member blogs and profiles.

 - Annual Conferences – Panels/workshops in tandem with summer festivals, professional conferences or other activities

 - MCANA Institutes – Educational seminars that promote high standards of music criticism and provide professional training.
-Recent examples include a workshop in social media at Syracuse University; seminars in Dresden and Bayreuth; institutes in conjunction with the Van Cliburn Competition.
-Foundation grants and in-kind support from performing arts organizations usually enable MCANA to cover all or part of institute expenses for participants.
+Recent examples include institutes in conjunction with the New World Symphony and the Cliburn Competition, past seminars in Dresden and Bayreuth, and workshops in social media.
+Foundation grants or in-kind support from performing arts organizations usually enable MCANA to cover all or part of institute expenses for participants.